Jiaqing-ASU/decisiontree-tests/DecisionTreeNoSO/README.txt

-function.cpp contains the functions which will be used in DecisionTree.cpp and DecisionTreeUseRules.cpp.
+function.cpp contains the functions which will be used in DecisionTree.cpp and DecisionTreeUseRules.cpp and DecisionTreeUseSepRules.cpp.

 train.txt is a training dataset for building Decision Tree.